tezos/tezos/src/proto/bootstrap/docs/language.md

     the amount versed by the seller via a CDADDR the argument via a CADR

-The contract returns a void value, and we assume that it is created with the minimum amount, set to `(Tez "1.00")`.
+The contract returns a unit value, and we assume that it is created with the minimum amount, set to `(Tez "1.00")`.

 The code of the contract is thus as follows.